Apodemia mormo: Adult

 Adult emergence occurs spread out over the course of a month, with males preceding females by a few days.
 These mature butterflies live between nine and twelve days, with females having a slightly longer lifespan than males.
 During this time, A. mormo prefer to stay near to their host plant, travelling short distances of up to 50 m.
 Again, there is a slight distinction between sexes, with females tending to fly farther than males.
 Both males and females forage for nectar.

 Reproduction

-Mating occurs approximately three days into the adult lifespan.
-Females seek out male partners, who wait on food plants for their arrival.
-It has been postulated that females of the subspecies Langei mate multiply, because of an observed ratio of 2.6 spermatophores per female.
+Mating occurs approximately three days into the adult's life.
+Females seek out males, who wait on food plants for their arrival.
+It has been postulated that females of the subspecies langei mate multiple times, because of an observed ratio of 2.6 spermatophores per female.

 Enemies

 Parasites

 Trichogramma kaykai, a small parasitic wasp, parasitize Apodemia mormo deserti, primarily located in the Mojave Desert.
 These wasps lay clutches of 3-5 offspring in each Apodemia mormo deserti egg.